Foam Free LB

 Prepared Food Sales

-Ban retail sales of polystyrene ice chests, polystyrene bean bags, and crafts; include that utensils and straws are given upon request for take away items.
+Prohibits retail sales of polystyrene ice chests, polystyrene bean bags, and crafts; include that utensils and straws are given upon request for take away items

-California Statewide: There are 101 CA jurisdictions as of May 2017
+There are 101 jurisdictions in California with similar ordinances as of May 2017.

-In total, about 144 U.S. jurisdictions limit single-use polystyrene foodware, citing reasons such as litter prevention, public health & waste reduction.
+Nationally about 144 U.S. jurisdictions limit single-use polystyrene food ware, citing reasons such as litter prevention, public health & waste reduction.
 Many of these are adjacent to major waterways.

 - The City, its departments, its City contractors, agents, and employees acting in their official capacity, shall not purchase, acquire or distribute for public use any polystyrene food service ware or disposables that are neither Recyclable nor Compostable, or Polystyrene Coolers.